 If you have ever looked at the specifications of an Nvidia and AMD Graphics cards then you must have seen the terms CUDA Cores and Stream Processors listed there.
-Both these terms are same in some respect but they are also completely alike if you go into the core technical aspect.
+Both these terms are same in some respect but they are also quite different if you go into the core technical aspect.

 What are CUDA Cores & Stream Processors?

-CUDA Cores & Stream Processors are also called processor cores or pixel pipelines.
+CUDA Cores & Stream Processors are also called processor cores or pixel pipelines of a GPU.
 You have already heard about multi-core processors such as dual core processors, quad-core processors, hexa core processors and octa core processors in computers and mobile phones.
 These multi-core processors consist of very few cores that performs various individual tasks and increases the parallel processing and multi-tasking.
 This ultimately leads to better performance and efficiency.

-Similarly a GPU or Graphics Processing Unit is made up of hundreds and thousands of cores that perform various complex operations and computations related to pixels.
+Similarly a GPU or Graphics Processing Unit is made up of hundreds and thousands of cores that perform various complex operations and computations related to pixels (pixel processing).
 These Cores are known as CUDA Cores or Stream Processors.
 NVIDIA calls them CUDA Cores and in AMD they are known as Stream Processors.
 Generally these Pixel Pipelines or Pixel processors denotes the GPU power.
-More is the number of these cores the powerful will be the card is, given that both the cards same GPU Architecture.
+More is the number of these cores the powerful will be the card is, given that both the cards have same GPU Architecture.
 Both CUDA Cores & Stream Processors have almost same use in graphics cards from Nvidia and AMD but technically they are different.
-This is because of the difference in the GPU Architecture of both Nvidia and AMD.
+This is because of the difference in the GPU Architecture of both Nvidia and AMD graphics cards.

-CUDA is mainly a parallel computing platform and application programming interface (API) model by Nvidia.
+CUDA (Compute Unified Device Architecture) is mainly a parallel computing platform and application programming interface (API) model by Nvidia.
 It accesses the GPU hardware instruction set and other parallel computing elements.
 The physical individual cores inside the GPU that execute CUDA API are known as CUDA Cores.
 Graphics cards having Tesla, Fermi, Keper, Maxwell, Pascal and Volta GPU architectures supports CUDA.

 CUDA Cores vs. Stream Processors